olive-language/olive/docs/functions.md

 ## Tail-Call Optimization (TCO)

 The compiler automatically identifies tail-recursive calls and transforms them into direct jumps.
-Recursive functions structured as tail calls won't overflow the stack — they compile to the same code as an iterative loop.
+Recursive functions structured as tail calls won't overflow the stack; they compile to the same code as an iterative loop.

 ## Decorators and Directives